deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 Among themselves, the Carbon Caste were having a long and difficult conversation about what species they were.
 After all, by the consensus definition of *species,* they weren’t actually Corti.
 They couldn’t *breed* with Corti, not viably.
 But then again, they couldn’t breed with humans, gaoians, ten’gewek, or any of the others whose biology had contributed to their creation.
 Couldn’t breed with the remnant Corth, either.
 They were their own species.
 The result might be grey-skinned, big-eyed, hairless and inclined to a *cerebral* personality, but…

-On the other hand, *Corti* couldn't breed with Corti.
+On the other hand, *Corti* couldn’t breed with Corti.
 Perhaps, then, the normal rules of “species” did not really apply in the total context of their situation.
 She was inclined to think they were the same *people.*

 Just…different.
 The same but different.